 It’s vital that you devote all of your concentration and undivided attention to the task at hand.
 You can only get into flow when you’re able to keep your focus and concentration for at least 10-15 minutes.

-External distractions – Turn off your phone, television, other devices, and objects in your work environment that might distract you from the task at hand.
+Turn off your phone, television, and other devices in your work environment that might distract you from the task at hand.

 Try to set aside a time and move to a quiet environment that is conducive to “deep work,” where you won’t be interrupted or distracted.

-Eliminating all distractions will protect you from being disrupted and allows you to enter a state of deep focus and concentration, which is one of the most important elements of flow.
+Eliminating all or most distractions will protect you from being disrupted and allows you to enter a state of deep focus and concentration, which is one of the most important elements of flow.

 4. Do Something You Love